Welcome to Wild Minds

 Nurturing Through Nature

-Set within our family farm in Buckinghamshire, the provision offers a calm, structured, and nature-based environment for those who may find mainstream education overwhelming.
+Set within our family farm in Buckinghamshire, the provision offers a calm, structured, and nature-based environment for learners who find traditional education overwhelming.

-Because we are a small provision, each young person receives tailored support and individual attention.
-We build programmes around the strengths, needs, and interests of every student.
+As a small specialist provision, each young person receives tailored support, low-ratio input, and individual attention.
+Programmes are carefully designed around each learner’s strengths, needs, and future pathways.

 What Makes Us Different?